paladugu82/node-smb-server/lib/backends/rq/README.md

 The following events are handled by the backend when sent to the SMB Server's `processEvent` method.
 The list includes the name of the event and the information its expects as `processEvent`'s data parameter.

-* _uploadasset_: Instructs the backend to upload a file from its local share to its remote share.
+* _uploadasset_: Instructs the backend to upload a file from its request queue to its remote share.
 The backend will detect whether or not the file exists in the remote share and either create or update it accordingly.
   * (Object) _data_: Data for the event.
     * (String) _path_: The path of the file to upload.